clovenbradshaw-ctrl/ikey4/TRANSLATION_TERMS.md

 - Loading dispatches...

 ## invite.html
-- ICS Event Generator - Proton Calendar Compatible
+- Calendar Event Creator
-- 📅 ICS Event Generator
+- 📅 Calendar Event Creator
 - Create and email calendar invites
 - 📧 Please complete these steps:
 - Your email client has opened with the invite details